 Applied Computer Security Associates (ACSA) is the sponsor of events such as the Annual Computer Security Applications Conference (ACSAC), the New Security Paradigms Workshop (NSPW), and other programs, collectively referred to as "subactivities."
 This policy defines the approach ACSA will take to protect the personally identifiable information (PII) of users of its websites and participants in its applicable subactivities.
-This policy constitutes a part of the Terms & Conditions of the subactivity Web sites, and governs your use of those sites and your interaction with ACSA and our applicable subactivities.
+This policy constitutes a part of the Terms & Conditions of the subactivity websites, and governs your use of those websites and your interaction with ACSA and our applicable subactivities.

 We collect, store, process and transmit personally identifiable information (PII) in a manner consistent with the laws of the United States.
 Further, we employ generally accepted privacy and security principles that we find appropriate in addressing your privacy needs, as well as our mission objectives.

-“Applicable Subactivities” (henceforth “Subactivities”) refers to those ACSA activities that are covered by the policy, and specifically excludes those activities governed by a pre-existing memorandum of understanding (MOU) that would exclude this policy.
+- Applicable Subactivities (henceforth “Subactivities”) refers to those ACSA activities that are covered by the policy, and specifically excludes those activities governed by a pre-existing memorandum of understanding (MOU) that would exclude this policy.
 As of the time of the update to this policy, the following subactivities are covered by a separate MOU and are not subject to this policy:

-Relationship to Supplemental Policies
+6. Relationship to Supplemental Policies

 We will not use PII for any purposes other than those specifically related to our conferences and subactivities, except as discussed under the section titled "Mailing Lists."